hpe-dev-incubator/hpe-dev-portal/content/blog/converting-hpe-greenlake-api-specifications-in-oas-3-1-using-openapi-tools.md

 ## Conclusion

 With the introduction of new HPE GreenLake APIs on March 2024, HPE GreenLake APIs embraces OpenAPI Standard 3.1 for the specification files.
-Those HPE GreenLake APIs spec file for the API set such as Data Services, Virtualization, Backup and Recovery, and Private Cloud Business Edition were released based on OpenAPI Standard 3.1.
+Examples of the APIs released based on the OpenAPI Standard 3.1 include:
+* Data Services
+* Virtualization
+* Backup and Recovery
+* Private Cloud Business Edition

 This blog post introduces the tools to enable any adopter to use the open-source software based openapi-generator to convert these spec files after the conversion from the OpenAPI Standard 3.1 to OpenAPI Standard 3.0.
 In this blog post, I provided an example on how to convert the HPE GreenLake API for Data Services into a PowerShell client library.
 Furthermore, I also provided an example on how to use this client library to display the list of the tasks from HPE GreenLake for Backup and Recovery from my workspace.